lightning/bolts/07-routing-gossip.md

 1. C->B: `cltv_expiry_delta` = 30, `fee_base_msat` = 300, `fee_proportional_millionths` = 3000
 1. C->D: `cltv_expiry_delta` = 30, `fee_base_msat` = 300, `fee_proportional_millionths` = 3000

-**B->C.** If B were to send 4,999,999 millisatoshi directly to C, it wouldn't charge itself a fee nor add its own `cltv_expiry_delta`, so it would use C's requested `min_final_cltv_expiry` of 9.
-Assume it also adds a "shadow route" to give an extra CLTV of 42.
-It could additionally add extra CLTV deltas at other hops, as these values are a minimum, but it doesn't here for simplicity:
+**B->C.** If B were to send 4,999,999 millisatoshi directly to C, it would neither charge itself a fee nor add its own `cltv_expiry_delta`, so it would use C's requested `min_final_cltv_expiry` of 9.
+Presumably it would also add a _shadow route_ to give an extra CLTV of 42.
+Additionally, it could add extra CLTV deltas at other hops, as these values represent a minimum, but chooses not to do so here, for the sake of simplicity:

    * `amount_msat`: 4999999
    * `cltv_expiry`: current-block-height + 9 + 42